Margarita-Simeonova/first_steps_in_coding/README.md

 The input is read from the console and contains exactly 4 lines:

- 1. Required amount of nylon (in square meters) - an integer in the interval [1...
-100]
+ 1. Required amount of nylon (in square meters) - an integer
  2. Required amount of paint (in liters) - an integer in the interval [1…100]
  3. Amount of thinner (in liters) - an integer in the interval [1…30]
  4. The hours for which the craftsmen will complete the work - an integer in the interval [1…9]